Published:

 In This Article

-Down payments are a big concern among home buyers in California, and for good reason.
-With a median home price of nearly $800,000 in 2024, California is the most expensive real estate market in the country.
+Down payments are a major concern for home buyers in California, and for good reason.
+According to Redfin housing market data, the median home sale price in California reached approximately $854,000 in 2026, making it one of the most expensive real estate markets in the country.

 To complicate matters, home buyers often have misconceptions and misunderstandings relating to the minimum down payment required for a home purchase.